Vishalgitgeek/send_email_via_python/README.md

   inside main.py don't use your original email password ,instead goto your gmail/yahoo/hotmail and then to account setting search for app password and gererate a password from there and paste the password or assign the password to my_password variable
    ```

+## 6. Contributing
+Contributions are welcome!
+Please follow these steps:
+1. Fork this repository.
+2. Create a branch: `git checkout -b feature/YourFeature`.
+3. Commit your changes: `git commit -m 'Add some feature'`.
+4. Push to the branch: `git push origin feature/YourFeature`.
+5. Open a pull request.